Is Datasphere the successor to SAP Business Warehouse?

 The Datasphere for Data Warehouse Virtualization

-In the Datasphere, semantic entities can be defined with the Business Builder (e.g. cost center dimension, etc.).
-The definition of this semantic layer is purely virtual and therefore decoupled from the physical data layer.
+Within Datasphere, semantic entities (e.g., Cost Center Dimension, etc.) can be defined using the Business Builder.
+The definition of this semantic layer is purely virtual, thus decoupled from the physical Data Layer.

 Graphic: Data Warehouse Virtualization